 His lone messaging when providing the album for perusal?
 “I got a little bit weird on this one.”
 And how: a wrong-made-right cross fade opens “Permanent Prowl”, a personal status update wherein nylon acoustic simplicity mutates toward alien discotheque raunch.
 The elite and original cleanliness to the rhythms on the album, where lows frequently become high (“Bass IS a guitar, after all!”), creates a total inversion of the Manc-born post-punkisms that have informed so much of his prior pop-craft.
 In fact, there’s a shocking amount of 90s industrial residue in tunes like “Isle Of Lucy”, an unexpected and completely winning addition to Finberg’s trick bag.
 The centerpiece of “Myopic Blue Heaven” is artificial Intelligence, a reimagining of the bedroom beginnings of “Boredom And Terror”, replacing any human charm with robot junk.
 It makes you think that this is what he’s been chasing after all along.
 The dangerous distortion bleed of “Ambiverts” forges what feels like the album’s epic: a speaker-ruiner with refrains that somehow never waver.

 The favors called in for this occasion serve only as to bolster the offering as a whole.
-Frequent collaborators now stew with notable heavies from LA LUZ and MELVINS / BIG BUSINESS, creating Finberg’s Whole New Sound.
+Frequent collaborators, including Kaanan Tupper of COUNTRY TEASERS and THE INTELLIGENCE, now stew with notable heavies from LA LUZ and MELVINS / BIG BUSINESS, creating Finberg’s Whole New Sound.
 The great MIKAL CRONIN even guests on sax, offering sophisticated bleat as needed.
 It’s TY SEGALL that serves as Finberg’s main ally though, both at the controls and in performance.
 Previous valiant attempts aside, Moonlight Over Bakersfield marks Segall’s first truly great achievement as producer/engineer, as if a partnership with Finberg would result in anything less.

 Veiled hints at future L.A.F. riots are already coming in, so waste no time in hearing Moonlight Over Bakersfield.
 Lifestyle Popping --- Into The Gap!